View Source AWS.CloudFormation (aws-elixir v1.0.4)

 Activates a public third-party extension, making it available for use in stack templates.

 Once you have activated a public third-party extension in your account and Region, use SetTypeConfiguration to specify configuration properties for the extension.
-For more information, see Configuring extensions at the account level in the CloudFormation User Guide.
+For more information, see Using public extensions in the CloudFormation User Guide.

 Returns configuration data for the specified CloudFormation extensions, from the CloudFormation registry for the account and Region.

-For more information, see Configuring extensions at the account level in the CloudFormation User Guide.
+For more information, see Edit configuration data for extensions in your account in the CloudFormation User Guide.

 Cancels an update on the specified stack.